tag-nav/wolf_vision/README.md

 Dependencies
 ------------

+!
+Please notice that we are detailing two installation procedures below.
+If you are familiar with `ROS` and more especially the [`catkin_tools`](https://catkin-tools.readthedocs.io/en/latest/index.html) package then you may jump directly to the 'Using the `catkin_tools` package' section.

 ### Eigen

 [Eigen](http://eigen.tuxfamily.org).
 Linear algebra, header library.
 Eigen 3.2 is also a depencency of ROS-Hydro.
 In case you don't have ROS in your machine, you can install Eigen by typing: